Encharted Cook

 The shredded zucchini and the chopped nuts are mixed into the batter.

-Stir in the grated zucchini and chopped nuts.
+Add Zucchini and Nuts.
+Stir in the shredded zucchini and chopped nuts.

 The dry ingredients added to the batter.